 The Council of Coaches is being developed by an international, European consortium of 7 partners.
 The University of Twente is coordinating partner and plays a major role in the development of sensing and profiling components and the development of user interfaces.
 Roessingh Research and Development has strong connections to the project’s end-users and is providing their expertise in the area of user requirements, coaching content, knowledge bases, and evaluation.
 The Danish Board of Technology Foundation grounds the project in society and ensures that end-user’s needs are met, overseeing the project’s responsible research and innovation approach.
-The University Pierre and Marie Curie provides the project’s required expertise in the area of virtual humans, bringing to life the virtual coaches of the project.
+The Sorbonne University provides the project’s required expertise in the area of virtual humans, bringing to life the virtual coaches of the project.
 The University of Dundee is in charge of the underlying dialogue management services and as such provides the core logic component.
 The Polytechnic University of Valencia‘s main role in the project is the integration of all developed services and components, being the glue that holds the council together.
 Finally, Innovation Sprint will ensure that the project delivers exploitable results, defining and safeguarding the project’s innovation management agenda.

 Click the links above or scroll below to read details about each of the consortium members…